Mount Kilimanjaro: Glaciers

 In the late 1880s, the summit of Kibo was completely covered by an ice cap about 20 km2 in extent with outlet glaciers cascading down the western and southern slopes, and except for the inner cone, the entire caldera was buried.
 Glacier ice also flowed through the Western Breach.
 The slope glaciers retreated rapidly between 1912 and 1953, in response to a sudden shift in climate at the end of the 19th century that made them "drastically out of equilibrium", and more slowly thereafter.
 Their continuing demise indicates they are still out of equilibrium in response to a constant change in climate over the past century.

 In contrast to the persistent slope glaciers, the glaciers on Kilimanjaro's crater plateau have appeared and disappeared repeatedly during the Holocene epoch, with each cycle lasting a few hundred years.
-It appears that decreasing specific humidity instead of temperature changes has caused the shrinkage of the slope glaciers since the late 19th century.
+It appears that decreasing specific humidity instead of temperature changes has caused shrinkage of the slope glaciers since the late 19th century.
 No clear warming trend at the elevation of those glaciers occurred between 1948 and 2005.
 Although air temperatures at that elevation are always below freezing, solar radiation causes melting on vertical faces.
 Vertical ice margin walls are a unique characteristic of the summit glaciers and a major place of the shrinkage of the glaciers.
 They manifest stratifications, calving, and other ice features.
 "There is no pathway for the plateau glaciers other than to continuously retreat once their vertical margins are exposed to solar radiation."
 The Kilimanjaro glaciers have been used for deriving ice core records, including two from the southern icefield.
 Based on this data, this icefield formed between 1,250 and 1,450 years BP.